ekoontz/menard/README.md

 # Name

-The story [Pierre Menard, autor del Quijote](https://en.wikipedia.org/wiki/Pierre_Menard,_Author_of_the_Quixote), by Jorge Luis Borges, tells of a writer Pierre Menard who attempted to rewrite Cervantes' Don Quixote, not simply by copying it letter-by-letter from the original text, but rather by somehow reproducing the mental and experiential state of Cervantes that was necessary to write
+The story [Pierre Menard, autor del Quijote](https://en.wikipedia.org/wiki/Pierre_Menard,_Author_of_the_Quixote), by Jorge Luis Borges, tells of a writer, Pierre Menard, who attempted to rewrite Cervantes' Don Quixote, not simply by copying it letter-by-letter from the original text, but rather by somehow reproducing the mental and experiential state of Cervantes that was necessary to write